-Styria's forests – a source of strength and vitality
+Styria's forests – a source of vitality

 The chirping of birds, the soft rustling of leaves in the trees and the babbling of brooks ...
 Consciously immersing yourself in a forest environment has a beneficial effect on body and mind.